ronvoy/ruby-crud/README.md

  1. We should be able to create accounts.
  2. Admin account can do CRUD operation on any of the three resources above: Game, Division, Team.
  3. Regular account can do CRUD operation only on their own.
 Eg: They can create a Game, add divisions to the game, add teams inside the divisions.
 But they should not be able to do CRUD operations on other people's resources.

+## Part 3: Deployment

+Create a free account in heroku.
+And deploy your application there.
+You should be able to finally test all of these features on heroku using Postman or Insomnia.